 Writing compelling copy that rivets your audience to their seats and guarantees their full attention for the duration of your piece is a finely balanced high wire act.

-Too many clever words obfuscate and bewilder the audience whilst keeping it too simple runs the risk of falling into the net where all the other dunce blogging failures have landed.
+Too many clever words bewilder the audience while keeping it too simple runs the risk of falling into the net where all the other dunce blogging failures have landed.

 The middle road is filled with acts that walked the tightrope but never quite captivated or engaged their audience.
 They just went through the motions in the expectancy that it was “enough”.

 Expensive newspaper and magazine adverts have to have a return on investment, or the money is wasted.
 You can't get to be clever without understanding the basic rules of customer engagement.

 However, we can't all afford to employ the Don Draper's of this world.